PokorintaLaboratory/Pokorinta-NT_KYOTO_2025/README.md

 This repository contains the program for All-in Cajon "Pokorinta" exhibited at NT Kyoto 2025.

 - All-in Cajon "Pokorinta" is a rhythm machine shaped like a cajon.
 It uses 7 solenoids to rhythmically strike the cajon's surface, tambourine, and maracas inside to produce sounds.
+  - The circuit and program can drive up to 8 solenoids, but only 7 are actually installed in Pokorinta.
 - Pressing the button attached to the main unit starts the performance.
 - Performance data uses MIDI files stored on an SD card.
+The data from the drum channel (9) is read, and each drum instrument is mapped to the solenoids of Pokorinta for playback.

 **Demo Video:**
 [Playing 'Senbonzakura' on Pokorinta Cajon @NT Kyoto 2025](https://youtu.be/M3PQvyEZkvs?si=6jQbiOPsckav4VGM)